WBHS-Botcats-3653/2023ChargedUp/README.md

-# 2023ChargedUp - Dumpy
+# 2023ChargedUp2ElectricBoogaloo
-Team 3653 Botcat's repository for our first robot Dumpy for 2023 FRC game.
+Team 3653 Botcat's repository for our second robot for the 2023 FRC game.